jzuhone/pyxsim/doc/source/how_it_works.rst

 * pyXSIM is currently unable to simulate any sources with any optical thickness, absorption, or scattering.
 * pyXSIM is currently unable to simulate any sources with explicit time dependence.
+* pyXSIM is currently limited to datasets in Cartesian coordinates.